2 men convicted in plot to kidnap Michigan Gov. Whitmer

 The investigation began when Army veteran Dan Chappel joined a Michigan paramilitary group and became alarmed when he heard talk about killing police.
 He agreed to become an FBI informant and spent the summer of 2020 getting close to Fox and others, secretly recording conversations and participating in drills at “shoot houses” in Wisconsin and Michigan.

 The FBI turned it into a major domestic terrorism case with two more informants and two undercover agents embedded in the group.
-Evidence showed the group had many gripes, particularly over COVID-19 restrictions imposed by Whitmer early in the pandemic.
+Evidence showed the group had many gripes, particularly over stay-at-home orders and other pandemic restrictions imposed by Whitmer.

 Fox, Croft and others, accompanied by the government operatives, traveled to northern Michigan to see Whitmer’s vacation home at night and a bridge that could be destroyed.
 Ty Garbin and Kaleb Franks, too, were on that ride.
 They pleaded guilty and testified for the prosecution.